mrssk33lz/openpathmassage/sports-massage.md

 ---
-title: Sports & Athletic Massage Therapy Services
+title: Sports Massage & Athletic Massage Therapy
-heading: Sports & Athletic Massage Therapy Services
+heading: Sports Massage & Athletic Massage Therapy
 description: Relax your muscles before or after a big event, or setup a schedule to maximize the benefits!
 page_name: sports-massage
 permalink: /sports-massage